 When they calm down, signal if they want to continue the dive or if they want to stop.

-6. If You are Separated from your Diving Buddy
+6. If You are Separated from your Dive Buddy

-During your pre-dive planning, it’s important to discuss your actions should you become separated from your dive buddy.
-An example of what to do would be if you become separated from your buddy on a dive, you should spend at least one minute looking for them before ascending.
+During your pre-dive planning, it’s important to discuss your actions if during a dive you and your buddy become separated, you should: follow the plan but, for example, spend at least one minute looking for them before ascending.

-Take your time when searching and avoid finning or spinning too quickly as you could miss your diving buddy’s bubbles.
+Take your time when searching and avoid finning or spinning too quickly as you could miss their bubbles.
 If you can’t find them, report them missing and ensure that there is a rescue process in place.

 Just like all relationships, if you find a good one, make sure you don’t let them go!
-Stay in touch with your dive buddy and make an effort to go out together as much as possible.
+Stay in touch with them and make an effort to go out together as much as possible.
 Because more diving is never a bad thing… is it?